LaunchCodeEducation/linux/content/file-permissions/walkthrough/chmod/index.md

 ```

 {{% notice note %}}
-When a file is changed to have execute permissions you will notice that the color of the file has been changed to green.
-On most Linux distributions this is letting the user know that the file is executable.
+When a file is changed to have execute permissions on a Ubuntu operating system you will notice that the color of the file has been changed to green.
 {{% /notice %}}

 ### Read, Write, and Execute